Hoomanzoh79/Api-Hz-Clothing-Store/README.md

 # Api-Hz-Clothing-Store
- This is an online store project using  django rest framework Languages and Tools:
+ This is an online store project using  django rest framework.

+ Languages and Tools:

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)